Total Pageviews

 The R. Tucker Thompson has a total sail area of a 179 sq meters (3000 sq feet) plus if needed, carries enough fuel for a 3200 km (2000 mile) range

-The wood used for masts had to have a good rot / decay resistance & for UV degradation it came down to the care of the crew & what they did with coatings ( Varnish or Paint)
+The wood used for masts has to have a good rot and decay resistance plus for UV degradation

 The Crows Nest was the structure in the upper part of the main mast of the ship that was used as a lookout point